 The above definitions provide a much greater level of clarity and are easy to understand within a project environment.
 But casting our mind back to the scenario provided earlier in this post, would we now be in a better position to ascertain whose fault it is should the project fail to deliver?

-Clear determination of the project's roles and responsibilities (by publishing a detailed RACI matrix) can go a long way towards eliminating any ambiguities and misunderstandings.
+Clear determination of the project's roles and responsibilities (by publishing a detailed RACI chart) can go a long way towards eliminating any ambiguities and misunderstandings.

 An up-front determination of accountabilities and responsibilities is just the beginning, and this needs to be followed by a clear communication and acceptance of these roles and responsibilities by the assignees.